emclare21/IntermediateArduino/README.md

 ![Alt Text](https://github.com/emclare21/IntermediateArduino/blob/master/Media/LCD.jpg)
 * Credit goes to [Lukas Miller](https://github.com/lmiller87/CircuitPython)
 ### Problems and Solutions
 The main problems I had was wiring everything up.
 There were a lot of wires to keep track of and the board got quite crowded fast.
-Follow the diagram exactly as it looks like, and
+The key is to follow the diagram exactly as it looks like. https://www.arduino.cc/en/Tutorial/HelloWorld